CS 224R Deep Reinforcement Learning

 Description:

 Humans, animals, and robots faced with the world must make decisions and take actions in the world.
 Moreover, the decisions they choose affect the world they exist in and those outcomes must be taken into account.
 This course is about algorithms for deep reinforcement learning – methods for learning behavior from experience, with a focus on practical algorithms that use deep neural networks to learn behavior from high-dimensional observations.
 Topics will include methods for learning from demonstrations, both model-based and model-free deep RL methods, methods for learning from offline datasets, and more advanced techniques for learning multiple tasks such as goal-conditioned RL, meta-RL, and unsupervised skill discovery.
 These methods will be instantiated with examples from domains with high-dimensional state and action spaces, such as robotics, visual navigation, and control.
 This course is complementary to CS234, which neither being a pre-requisite for the other.
-In comparison to CS234, this course will have a more applied and deep learning focus and an emphasis on use-cases in robotics and motor control
+In comparison to CS234, this course will have a more applied and deep learning focus and an emphasis on use-cases in robotics and language modeling.

 Format:

 The course will consist of twice weekly lectures, four homework assignments, and a final project.
-The lectures will cover fundamental topics in deep reinforcement learning, with a focus on methods that are applicable to domains such as robotics and control.
-The assignments will focus on conceptual questions and coding problems that emphasize these fundamentals.
+The lectures will cover fundamental topics in deep reinforcement learning, with a focus on methods that are applicable to domains such as robotics and language modeling The assignments will focus on conceptual questions and coding problems that emphasize these fundamentals.
 Finally, students will present their projects at a poster session and through a final report at the end of the quarter.

 Prerequisites:

 Machine learning: CS229 or equivalent is a prerequisite.
-We will be assuming knowledge of concepts including, but not limited to (stochastic) gradient descent and cross-validation, and pre-requisites such as probability theory, multivariable calculus, and linear algebra.
+We will be assuming knowledge of concepts including, but not limited to (stochastic) gradient descent and cross-validation, and pre-requisites such as probability theory, multivariable calculus, and basic linear algebra.

 Some familiarity with reinforcement learning: We will assume some familiarity with the basics of reinforcement learning.
 For introductory material on RL and Markov decision processes (MDPs), see CS221's lectures on MDPs and RL, or see Chapters 3 and 4 of Sutton & Barto.